Ollama-Agent-Roll-Cage/agentChef/TERMS_OF_USE.md

 ## 7. Applicable Law

-This license shall be interpreted under the laws of [Insert Country/State of Governance].
+This license shall be interpreted under the laws of the United States of America.
 You are responsible for adhering to applicable regional, national, and international laws.

 ---